-The Regional Council and Territorial Authorities^ must manage future development and activities in areas susceptible to natural hazard^ events (excluding flooding) shall be managed in a manner which:
+The Regional Council and Territorial Authorities^ must manage future development and activities in areas susceptible to natural hazard^ events (excluding flooding) in a manner which:

-- (a) ensures that any increase in risk to human life, property or infrastructure from natural hazard events is avoided where practicable, or mitigated where the risk cannot be practicably avoided, - (b) is unlikely to reduce the effectiveness of existing works, structures^, natural landforms or other measures which serve to mitigate the effects^ of natural hazard^ events, and - (c) is unlikely to cause a significant increase in the scale or intensity of natural hazard events.
+- (a) ensures that any increase in risk to human life, property or infrastructure^ from natural hazard^ events is avoided where practicable, or mitigated where the risk cannot be practicably avoided, - (b) is unlikely to reduce the effectiveness of existing works, structures[^], natural landforms or other measures which serve to mitigate the effects[^] of natural hazard[^] events, and - (c) is unlikely to cause a significant increase in the scale or intensity of natural hazard^ events.

-Policy 10-6: Climate change ^
+Policy 10-6: Climate change[^]

-The Regional Council and Territorial Authorities^{^^} must take a precautionary approach when shall be taken for managing assessing the effects of climate change and sea level rise^{}, and any associated changes to on the scale and frequency of natural hazards[^], in particular for with regard to decisions on:
+The Regional Council and Territorial Authorities^ must take a precautionary approach when assessing the effects of climate change and sea level rise on the scale and frequency of natural hazards^ with regard to decisions on:

-- (a) stormwater discharges and effluent disposal, - (b) coastal development and coastal land\(^{\text{use}}\), - (c) activities adjacent to rivers[^], and streams - (d) water allocation and water takes, - (e) activities on or near unsustainable hillcountry in a Hill Country Erosion Management Area, - (f) flood mitigation efforts activities, and - (g) managing storm surge.
+- (a) stormwater discharges^ and effluent disposal, - (b) coastal development and coastal land^ use, - (c) activities adjacent to rivers^, - (d) water^ allocation and water^ takes, - (e) activities in a Hill Country Erosion Management Area,

+- (f) flood mitigation activities, and - (g) managing storm surge.